faceteep/css-exfil/README.md

-# Data exfiltration via recursive CSS stylesheet imports
+# Data exfiltration via recursive stylesheet imports

 This repository contains two Node.js applications designed as a test bed for demonstrating and learning how to exfil data using the recursive CSS stylesheet imports technique.